 Many adult daycares are specific to a geographic service area.
 So, if that’s true for your business, consider adding a location-specific term to your business name.

 However, consider what happens if you expand outside your intended service area.
 Does the name become limiting?
 If so, it’s best to avoid it if you plan to expand or change directions later.

-2. Avoid Business Names That Are Hard to Pronounce, Hear, or Spell
+2. Avoid Business Names That Are Hard to Pronounce or Spell

-Despite the technological advances of voice search, assistants like Siri and Alexa struggle to understand slang and other confusing words.
+Despite the technological advances in voice search, assistants like Siri and Alexa struggle to understand slang and other confusing words.